anthonywu/poc-mflux-gallery/README.md

 This project's name and repo path is subject to change.
+The repo name is prefixed with `poc-` to communicate that this is a proof of concept that may not ever publish to PyPi and if/when ready the repo may be renamed as the mission scope increases or decreases.

 # Image collection manager